docwire/docwire/README.md

 - Parsing chain elements communicate based on Boost Signals
 - Custom parsing chain elements can be added (importers, transformers, exporters)
 - Small binaries, fast native C++ code

+<a name="api-concept"></a>
+## Revolutionary API concept

+### Seamless Integration of PipeChain and DataTree

+Welcome to the DocWire SDK, where we redefine document processing through groundbreaking API concepts.
+In this chapter, let's delve into the two pillars shaping our approach: PipeChain and DataTree.
+Revolutionize your document processing with an SDK that seamlessly blends familiar development practices like C++ ranges, DOM tree and SAX parser-inspired processing model providing an unparalleled and dynamic coding experience.
+Explore the revolutionary synergy between PipeChain and DataTree.

+### PipeChain: Streamlining Data Flow

+**Expressive Code Flow**:
+Unlock the power of PipeChain, a concept inspired by C++ ranges that brings a familiar and expressive coding experience.

+**Versatile Chain Elements**:
+Break free from rigidity.
+Our chain elements transcend traditional boundaries, accommodating everything from document parsers to custom exporters.
+Just as manipulating DOM elements, you'll find these versatile elements provide unparalleled flexibility.

+**Extensible Functionality**:
+Expand your capabilities effortlessly.
+Our chain elements support a variety of functionalities, allowing you to seamlessly integrate new components, akin to extending SAX parser or DOM tree iterator behavior.

+**Examples of Information Flowing Through PipeChain**:
+- **Emails**: Process and analyze email content seamlessly within the chain, extracting key information like subject, sender, and attachments.
+- **Email Attachments**: Dive into attachments effortlessly, extracting details such as file types, sizes, and embedded content.
+- **Folders**: Navigate through folders, organizing and processing documents or emails stored within them.
+- **Archives**: Unpack archives with ease, whether they contain documents, images, or nested folders.
+- **Mailboxes**: Manage entire mailboxes as a cohesive unit, transforming and exporting data efficiently.
+- **Pages**: Navigate through pages of documents, extracting text, styles, and metadata.
+- **Paragraphs**: Process paragraphs individually, extracting and transforming text, styles, and more.
+- **Tables**: Efficiently handle tabular data, extracting, transforming, and exporting information seamlessly.
+- **Links**: Navigate through hyperlinks, capturing URLs, anchor text, and associated metadata.
+- **Images**: Process images effortlessly, extracting details like format, dimensions, and embedded text.

+### DataTree: Navigating the Information Landscape

+**Tree of Information Flow**:
+Dive into the structured information universe with DataTree, reminiscent of navigating the DOM tree in HTML.
+Beyond the document tree, our API handles the intricate tree of documents within archives, attachments within emails, and more.

+**Transformative Chain Elements**:
+Explore the transformative power of DataTree with document parsers, custom transformers, and dynamic exporters.
+Each chain element acts as a SAX parser, providing a dynamic and efficient approach to processing.
+Like SAX parsers, our chain elements efficiently traverse and process data as it flows through the pipeline.

+**Unified Transformation**:
+Harmonize your processing across different levels of the information tree, similar to traversing the DOM tree.
+Whether it's a document page or an attachment within an email, our unified transformation approach ensures coherence throughout.

+### Uniting PipeChain and DataTree: Elevate Your Processing

+**Comprehensive Structure**:
+Merge the structured flow of PipeChain with the depth of information in DataTree, creating a revolutionary approach that is as comfortable as working with the DOM tree in HTML.
+Embrace a comprehensive system that navigates, transforms, and exports data seamlessly.

+**Effortless Adaptability**:
+Experience the synergy of PipeChain and DataTree, effortlessly adapting to diverse document structures.
+Elevate your document processing game with a harmonious blend of expressive code, structured information, and an efficient SAX parser-inspired processing model.

 <a name="examples"></a>
 ## Examples